 The crash occurred on Colorado 93 in Jefferson County on Saturday afternoon.
 The state patrol said that a Nissan was northbound on 93 when the driver lost control and spun into oncoming traffic.
 A Chevy Equinox that was heading southbound collided with the Nissan on the passenger side, according to the Associated Press.

 The CU students were riding in the Nissan.
 The occupants of the Equinox survived the crash but were hospitalized with serious injuries, according to the Associated Press.
+Victims of such road accidents may decide to hire a personal injury attorney to file a claim for their injuries and car damages.
+If the vehicle has been significantly damaged, a tow truck company may be needed to remove it from the crash site.

 Alexandra Cunavelis, known to her friends as Alie, is a 19-year-old open option major.
 She is recovering from injuries sustained from the accident, said friends Paige Klumb and Maria Klionsky.